psampaz/slice/README.md

 - Genny (https://github.com/cheekybits/genny).
 In order to speedup the development and avoid massive copy paste, the excellent Genny library was used.

 # Contributing

+You are very welcome to contribute new operations or bug fixes in this library.

 ## Contribution guidelines (code)

 1. Use only functions.
 This is a function based library so struct based operations will not be accepted, in order to preserve simplicity and consistency.